-- 232 In regard to the proposed amendments to IAS 34, EFRAG has some concerns about requiring a reconciliation of the MPM to the most directly comparable subtotal or total specified in IFRS Standards, including the effect of tax and non-controlling interests (NCI) separately for each of the differences between the MPM and the IFRS measure at interim financial statements. - This is because, MPM reconciliations, including tax effect and NCI effect can be costly, particularly when preparing interim financial statements at consolidated level (e.g. tax includes income tax of different subsidiaries and not transactions). - As mentioned above, EFRAG would prefer that the IASB would limit its requirements to MPMs presented, at the entity's option, within the financial statements.
-EFRAG considers that such an approach would reduce significantly the costs mentioned in paragraph above.
+- 240 In regard to the proposed amendments to IAS 34, EFRAG has some concerns about requiring a reconciliation of the MPM to the most directly comparable subtotal or total specified in IFRS Standards, including the effect of tax and non-controlling interests (NCI) separately for each of the differences between the MPM and the IFRS measure at interim financial statements. - 241 This is because, MPM reconciliations, including tax effect and NCI effect can be costly, particularly when preparing interim financial statements at consolidated level (e.g. tax includes income tax of different subsidiaries and not transactions). - 242 As mentioned above, EFRAG would prefer that the IASB would limit the scope of its requirements to MPMs.
+EFRAG considers that a narrower scope would reduce significantly the costs mentioned in paragraph above.